BenhamOT/BenhamOT.github.io/docs/_posts/2023-12-06-is-rust-the-language-of-the-future.md

 Is it likely to change a data professionals day to day?
 Probably not dramatically.
 Given the fairly steep learning curve and the challenges around fast prototyping, I think we'll continue to see python dominate for the most part when it comes to writing code day to day.
-However, I'd say there's a good changes that some new data processing frameworks and libraries will continue popping up, all powered by Rust (think spark but written in Rust instead of Java).
+However, I'd say there's a good chance that some new data processing frameworks and libraries will continue popping up, all powered by Rust (think spark but written in Rust instead of Java).
 Watch this space.